process-analytics/bpmn-visualization-examples/examples/diagram-navigation/README.md

 # BPMN Diagram navigation

-Javascript example to demonstrate how to navigate the BPMN diagram with the mouse..
+Javascript example to demonstrate how to navigate the BPMN diagram with the mouse.
 - [__:fast_forward: live environment__](https://cdn.statically.io/gh/process-analytics/bpmn-visualization-examples/master/examples/diagram-navigation/index.html)
 - to run locally, open the [index.html](index.html) directly in a Web Browser